tawi1/Tile-Prefab-Placer/docs/source/mapcreator.rst

 Description
 =======

-Is a tool for placing tile objects on a grid, and can also be used to place default objects using a variety of :ref:`custom tools <modes>`.
+Is a tool for placing tile objects on a grid, and can also be used to place default objects using a variety of custom :ref:`settings <tabs>` and :ref:`tools <modes>`.

 .. _mapCreatorHowToCreate: